Associate Professor

 Rob Kuper, PLA

-Rob’s current research focuses on the climate crisis, and carbon emissions, in particular.
+Rob’s current research focuses on the climate crisis.
+In particular, he has studied travel-related carbon emissions and intends to broaden his investigations to include embodied emissions in landscape architectural materials and methods.
 In the past, Rob focused on how time affects the human perception of landscapes.
 He has proposed moving the Mountain-Central Standard Time Zone Boundary to coincide with the climatic boundary that defines the Great Plains; examined whether seasonally-induced visual changes to plants such as flowering, foliation and senescence affect how much people like a landscape, for whatever reason, and investigated whether the size of trees in a scene affects a landscape’s potential to restore one’s ability to pay attention or focus.

 Rob has served on many departmental, school, university and organizational committees, anonymously reviewed manuscripts for numerous publications and conferences and participated in several design review juries.